 One of the most subtle references on this list, we have an actual connection between the Stephen King and George Romero collaborative anthologies, Creepshow 1 & 2.
 The students in the Creepshow 2 segment “The Raft” are actually from the same university we saw in “The Crate” in the original, which is evidenced by the Horlicks University attire worn by some of the characters.

 Rachel in Halloween 4 is described to be around the same age as Tommy Doyle and Lindsey Wallace in the original Halloween as she notes that she was also babysat by Jamie’s mother, Laurie Strode.
 When she picks up Jamie from school, she’s with her friend, Lindsey.
 Alan McElroy’s script makes it clear that this is the same character as the original.
-While her full name is not given, we can still count this as Lindsey, considering that if they wanted to replace her with another character outright, they would have likely changed her first name.
+While her full name is not given, we can still count this as Lindsey, considering that if they wanted to replace her with another character outright, they would have likely changed her name.

 Well, maybe Stu may not make a return appearance, but Matthew Lillard definitely has a blink and you’ll miss it cameo, walking by the background during the party scene.
 It’s debatable whether this is Stu having somehow survived his death, but the original plan for Scream 3 was centered on Stu returning to launch a wide scale attack on Sidney, so you never know.